Asakura Museum of Sculpture: The museum today

-After Asakura's death, his family opened the building up to the public, and ever since then it has been managed by the Taito Ward government.
+After Asakura's death, his family opened the building to the public, and since then it has been managed by the Taito ward government.
 In 2001, the building was registered as cultural property by the government, and in 2008, both the courtyard and rooftop garden were registered as a national place of scenic beauty.
-In April 2009, though, the building was closed for renovations due to signs of aging in hopes of bringing it to the conditions it existed in during Asakura's life.
-The storehouse next to the building was removed let sunlight illuminate the building again.
-The walls of the residence were also restored using colors and materials that were used in the original building.
-The museum was reopened again in October.
+In April 2009, the building was closed for renovations, due to signs of aging, in hopes of restoring it to the condition it had during Asakura's life.
+The storehouse next to the building was removed to let sunlight illuminate the building again.
+The walls of the residence were restored using colors and materials that were used in the original building.
+The museum reopened in October.